 When Did Christine Move Away From Arizona?

-In Touch confirmed that Christine is living in a Utah-based duplex on October 18.
+In Touch confirmed that Christine is living in a Utah-based duplex in October 2021.
 She listed her new address in the city of Murray on the mortgage deed of her former Arizona house, and it appears she is renting the duplex for the time being.

-It’s unknown exactly when the Becoming Sister Wives: The Story of an Unconventional Marriage author relocated, however, she did share photos from a reunion with her kids at Oktoberfest in Snowbird in September.
+It’s unknown exactly when the Becoming Sister Wives: The Story of an Unconventional Marriage author relocated, however, she did share photos from a reunion with her kids at Oktoberfest in Snowbird a month prior.

 When fans were first introduced to the reality TV brood in 2010, the Browns resided in Lehi, Utah.
 They later relocated to Las Vegas, Nevada, where they lived for years before deciding to uproot again to move to Flagstaff, Arizona.

 Kody and his wives still have plans to build on their new Coyote Pass land in the near future.
+However, the family revealed that no building plans could be made until the property was fully paid off.
 Janelle was the first of the family to move into an RV on the property in June 2021, but she has since traveled back into town to stay warmer for the winter.